Monica Odlare, Professor of Environmental Engineering, tells us about her research team’s work linked to the UN’s goal.

 It is time to rethink how we grow, share and consume our food.
 If done right, agriculture, forestry and fisheries can provide nutritious food for all and generate decent incomes, while supporting people-centred rural development and protecting the environment.

 Right now, our soils, freshwater, oceans, forests and biodiversity are being rapidly degraded.
 Climate change is putting even more pressure on the resources we depend on, increasing risks associated with disasters such as droughts and floods.
 Many rural women and men can no longer make ends meet on their land, forcing them to migrate to cities in search of opportunities.

 A profound change of the global BIood and agriculture system is needed if we are to nourish today’s 815 million hungry and the additional 2 billion people expected by 2050.

 - Avoiding conflicts between the sustainable development goals through agro-photovoltaic systems

-- Evaluation of the first agrivoltaic system in Sweden
+- Optimized design of agrivoltaic systems in Sweden (Opti-APV)

 - RELIEF- euRopean bio-Economy aLliancE in Farming